-Connecticut: Connecticut's provisions reference the Federal Soldiers' and Sailors' Relief Act.
-Connecticut Law Cite: Title 12, Chapter 229, Section 12-711 Massachusetts: Massachusetts falls under the purview of the Federal Soldiers' and Sailors' Relief Act.
-Massachusetts Law Cite: Chapter 62, Section 5 (c) Maine: Maine falls under the purview of the Federal Soldiers' and Sailors' Relief Act.
+Connecticut: Connecticut's provisions reference the Federal Soldiers' and Sailors' Relief Connecticut Law Cite: Title 12, Chapter 229, Section 12-711 Massachusetts: Massachusetts falls under the purview of the Federal Soldiers' and Sailors' Relief Act.
+Massachusetts Law Cite: Chapter 62, Section 5 Maine: Maine falls under the purview of the Federal Soldiers' and Sailors' Relief Act.
 New Hampshire: No similar provisions.
 New Hampshire has no personal income tax.
 Vermont: Vermont falls under the purview of the Federal Soldiers' and Sailors' Relief Act.
-Vermont Law Cite: Title 32, Subtitle 2, Part 3, Chapter 151, Section 5823 (b) 11.
-Allocation for Nonresident Partner Income: Cite: 44-30-34 Reliability estimate: 5 In determining Rhode Island source income of a nonresident partner of any partnership, only the portion of income derived from or connected with RI sources of the partners' share of income and deduction shall be included.
-Source: Personal Income Tax Revenue foregone: 2005 - Revenue loss is not reliably estimable.
-Number of taxpayers: 2005 - No way to reliably determine the number of taxpayers.
-Law Comparison:
+Vermont Law Cite: Title 32, Subtitle 2, Part 3, Chapter 151, Section 5823 (b) (3) 11.
+Credit for Trust Beneficiary: Cite: 44-30-37 Reliability estimate: 5 A nonresident beneficiary of a trust is allowed a credit against the tax otherwise due when Rhode Island income includes all or part of an accumulation distribution by the trust on which the trust has paid the Rhode Island Tax.
+Source: Tax Division Personal Income Tax section Revenue foregone: 2007 - Revenue loss not reliably estimable.
+Number of taxpayers: 2007 - No way to reliably determine the number of taxpayers.
+Law Comparison: Only Massachusetts has a similar provision.
+Massachusetts: A trustee or other fiduciary having control of the payment to a nonresident of the Commonwealth shall reduce the amount of income taxable.
+Massachusetts Law Cite: Chapter 62, Section 10.
+12. Credit / refund property tax relief: Cite: 44-33 Reliability estimate: 1 Rhode Island residents who meet certain eligibility requirements may be entitled to relief against property taxes accrued or rents paid or which constitute property taxes accrued.
+This relief is provided by funds appropriated through the general fund in the form of tax credits against the resident's personal income tax or by filing the appropriate form [RI 1040H], in the case of a person who is not required to file an income tax return.
+The maximum credit allowed is \$300 per year.
+Source: Tax Division statistics Revenues foregone: 2007 - \$14,087,000 Estimated Revenue foregone: 2008 - \$14,932,000 2009 - \$15,052,000 Number of taxpayers: 2007 - 50,964 Estimated Revenue foregone: 2008 - \$9,434,000 2009 - \$9,509,000 Law Comparison: